Articles

 -> ... (repeat until the model emits a final text response)

-The model never directly touches your files or runs commands.
+The model does not directly touch your files or run commands.
 It emits structured tool calls.
-The local process — the CLI binary or IDE extension — executes those calls, captures the result, and feeds it back into the conversation.
-This is why the tool runtime matters as much as the model itself.
-The security boundary is not "what did the model say?"
-It is "what did the local process actually do after the model asked?"
+The local process, usually a CLI binary or IDE extension, executes those calls, captures the result, and feeds it back into the conversation.
+For security work, the question is not only "what did the model say?"
+It is "what did the local process do after the model asked?"

 Claude Code records tool use in Anthropic-style content blocks: